0fif/HwidSpooferAutologin-Maker/README.md

-# Hwidspoofer-Autologin-Maker
+# HwidSpoofer-Autologin-Maker
-Helps make the user-pass bat file for lazy HWIDSpoofer users.
+Helps make the user-pass bat file for lazy HwidSpoofer users.

-simply download Hwidspoofer Autologin Maker, right click, select 'Run with PowerShell', and then follow the prompts.
+simply download HwidSpoofer Autologin Maker, right click, select 'Run with PowerShell', and then follow the prompts.